 There can be no assurance that an active market for the Common Shares will be sustained.
 Securities of small and mid-cap companies have experienced substantial volatility in the past, often based on factors unrelated to the financial performance or prospects of the companies involved.
 These factors include global economic developments and market perceptions of the attractiveness of certain industries.
 The price per Common Share is also likely to be affected by change in the price of gold or other precious metals and mineral prices, the United States dollar, the Canadian dollar, or in the Corporation's financial condition or results of operations as reflected in its quarterly and annual filings.
-Other factors unrelated to the performance of the Corporation that may have an effect on the price of Common Shares include the following: the extent of analytical coverage available to subscribers concerning the business of the Corporation may be limited if investment banks with research capabilities do not follow the Corporation's securities, lessening in trading volume and general market interest in the Corporation's public float may limit the ability of some institutions to invest in the Corporation's securities, and a substantial decline in the price of the Common Shares that persists for a significant period of time could cause the Corporation's securities to be delisted from the exchange, further reducing market liquidity.
+Other factors unrelated to the performance of the Corporation that may have an effect on the price of Common Shares include the following: the extent of analytical coverage available to subscribers concerning the business of the Corporation may be limited if investment banks with research capabilities do not follow the Corporation's securities, lessening in trading volume and general market interest in the Corporation's securities may affect a subscriber's ability to trade significant numbers of Common Shares, the size of the Corporation's public float may limit the ability of some institutions to invest in the Corporation's securities, and a substantial decline in the price of the Common Shares that persists for a significant period of time could cause the Corporation's securities to be delisted from the exchange, further reducing market liquidity.
 If an active market for the Common Shares does not continue, the liquidity of a shareholder's investment may be limited and the price of the Common Shares may decline.
 If such a market does not develop, shareholders may lose their entire investment in the Common Shares.